isrc-cas/gt/doc/English.md

   -sentryLevel value
         Sentry levels: trace, debug, info, warn, error, fatal, panic (default ["error", "fatal", "panic"]) -sentryRelease string
-        Sentry release to be sent with events -sentrySampleRate float
+        Sentry release to be sent with events (default "client - 2022-01-29 10:43:43 - doc 54ac84a")
+  -sentrySampleRate float
         Sentry sample rate for event submission: [0.0 - 1.0] (default 1)
   -sentryServerName string
-        Sentry server name to be reported
+        Sentry server name to be reported -useLocalAsHTTPHost
+        Use the local address as host
   -version
         Show the version of this program
 ```